 Next is the ‘Sports’ series, sitting below ‘Super’ in the categorisation which initially had the derivatives of the internal code P13, combining sports performance with increased usability and lifestyle focus.
 Cars within the ‘Sports’ series are a combination of production series cars and limited series production (LT and R derivatives).

-The ‘Sports’ and ‘Super’ categories have since been amalgamated into the ‘Supercars’ series, perhaps with a mind's eye of a declared vision of an all hybrid line-up by 2024.
+The ‘Sports’ and ‘Super’ categories have since been amalgamated into the ‘Supercars’ series, perhaps with one eye on a declared vision of an all-hybrid line-up by 2024.

 With the 2020 introduction of the McLaren GT, the ‘GT’ category itself was born, adding a more practical element to the usability and lifestyle elements in the ‘Sports’ series, while taking into consideration items such as luggage space for true grand touring capability.